 Section 1151 Claims vs. Standard VA Benefits

-The world of VA benefits can be confusing, with various types and categories to navigate.
+The world of VA benefits can be confusing, with various types and categories of benefits to navigate.
 However, understanding the differences between standard VA disability benefits and Section 1151 claims can be a game-changer.

 Standard VA Disability Benefits